erdosn/dsc-2-21-11-PE-MLE-online-ds-ft-100118/README.md

 Note: $\prod$ signifies the product over a series, shown in the previous equation, just as $\Sigma$ denotes summation over a series.

+**theta values having subscripts, in mathematics, implies that they are not the same**

 ### MLE Assumptions

 So here we see that the **independence assumption** allows us to simplify the complex likelihood term into ten simpler factors that can be shown through a general notation in the last equation.